almende/eve/implementations/java/capabilities.md

 For routing to these addresses from within an agent a zmq: prefix needs to be added (as reported through agent.getUrls()). (e.g. zmq:ipc:///tmp/zmq-socket-testAgent1)

-## Transform Capabilities {#TransformCapabilities}
+## Protocol Capabilities {#ProtocolCapabilities}

 In the agent implementations, described in the [Agent section](/implementations/java/agents.html), the message transformations are normally hidden behind a simplified API.
 These transformations are implemented as capability.
-Currently only the RPC handling is available as transformation, but in the near future other protocol conversions will be provided.
+Currently only the RPC handling is available as protocol, but in the near future other protocol conversions will be provided.
 This can include things like compression, encryption, specialized envelops, etc.

-### RPC Transform Capability
+### JSON-RPC Protocol Capability

 {% highlight java %}
-final RpcTransformConfig config = new RpcTransformConfig();
+final JSONRpcProtocolConfig config = new JSONRpcProtocolConfig();
 config.setCallbackTimeout(20);

-final RpcTransform transform = new RpcTransformBuilder() .withConfig(config)
+final JSONRpcProtocol protocol = new JSONRpcProtocolBuilder() .withConfig(config)
    .withHandle(
       new SimpleHandler<Object>(new MyClass()))